jhavenz/open-gitrepo/README.md

 ## Automatic Import/Add to PowerShell Profile

-To use `Open-GitRepo` without importing it every time, add it to your PowerShell profile:
+To use `Open-GitRepo` without importing it every time, you'll need to add it to your PowerShell profile:

 1. Ensure your PowerShell profile exists: